 Recalling the stirring challenge of John F. Kennedy, ask not what the Macintosh community can do for you, ask what you can do for the Macintosh community.
 In this month’s Mac 911, I lend a hand with mapping PC files to your preferred Mac applications.
 I also offer bold advice on how–and how not –to speed up your dial-up connection, and help you find a better bargain than AOL.

-I’m having some trouble with a client’s TIFF files, which she created in the Windows version of Adobe Photoshop.
+Q. I’m having some trouble with a client’s TIFF files, which she created in the Windows version of Adobe Photoshop.
 When I load the files, they bear the PictureViewer icon, and they open in that application as well.
 I’d prefer that they open in Photoshop when I double-click on them.
 Is this possible?

-Why, yes, it is.
+A. Why, yes, it is.
 Apple’s oft-overlooked File Exchange control panel is this problem’s cause and solution.

 Mac OS is fairly accommodating about opening files created on a PC–sometimes too accommodating, as your conundrum illustrates.
 In this case, Mac OS has determined that PictureViewer, the graphics-viewing application included with QuickTime, shall open all TIFF files created on a PC.
 And no, it doesn’t matter that the user created these files in Photoshop for Windows.
 PictureViewer is eager to open those Photoshop files and will do so until you make some adjustments.

 These include opening the File Exchange control panel and clicking on the PC Exchange tab.
 In the resulting window you’ll see a long list of PC file extensions– .aifc, .bat, .dot, and .tif, for instance–assigned to Mac applications such as QuickTime Player, SimpleText, Microsoft Word, and PictureViewer.
 Scroll down this list and you’ll see that the .tif extension is assigned to PictureViewer.

 To change the assignment, simply highlight the file extension you want to alter and click on the Change button.
 When you do, the Mac will ruminate for a bit before presenting you with the Change Mapping window, which contains a list of the applications on your Mac.
 You should scroll down until you find the appropriate application–Don, you’d choose Photoshop at this point–and click on Change to reassign the default application (and icon) for that file type.
 When next you place a PC Photoshop file on your Mac, it should display the Photoshop icon and launch Photoshop when you double-click on it.

-Is there a way to speed up my PowerBook modem’s dial-up connection?
+Q. Is there a way to speed up my PowerBook modem’s dial-up connection?

-An excellent question, Zahid, and one we’ve bandied about quite a bit in Macworld.com’s Troubleshooting forum.
+A. An excellent question, Zahid, and one we’ve bandied about quite a bit in Macworld.com’s Troubleshooting forum.
 Some forum visitors have suggested there’s little one can do to speed up a sluggish modem connection, while others have offered the idea that with the right tool, you can make your modem perform seemingly impossible feats of derring-do.
 Let’s try to separate fact from fiction.